Consensys/mythx-docs/docs/source/tools/truffle/index.rst

 Authentication
 --------------

 You need to sign up for a MythX account in order to use the MythX plugin for Truffle.
-Your account, once verified, is on the Free plan.

-.. note:: MythX offers both free and paid plans.
+.. note:: MythX offers a range of paid plans.
 For information on plans and features, please see our `Pricing <https://mythx.io/plans/>`_ page.
 Truffle will pick up your account information when stored in your system's environment variables.

 MythX uses an API key for authentication.
 This API key can be generated in your `dashboard <https://dashboard.mythx.io/>`_.
 In the Profile tab there is a section titled :guilabel:`MythX API Key`.
 Generate a new API key by entering your account password: